cereblanco/todayilearned/notes/mongodb/mongo-shell.md

 }
 ```

 Remove an entry.
-In real world, use with warning, better if just create a status field
+In real world, use with warning, better if just create a `status` field for archived,active etc
 ```
 // will delete the entries inserted previously db.projects.remove({"_id": ObjectId("5ebd043d03263e81820e55b1")});